 4. A kanban card should accompany each item, every time.

 In a physical production environment, moving stuff around without a kanban card would wreak havoc on the production system.
 In the digital world, the cards are the system, so it’s essential that team members utilize the cards properly so everyone stays organized.

 5. Defects or incorrect amounts are never sent to the next downstream process.

 This is a pretty straightforward rule in manufacturing: don’t send along broken products!
 It’s not hard to apply this to the digital workspace either.
 Whether it’s software code, a blog post, or a marketing plan, team members must ensure defective and inferior items are corrected before moving them to the next phase of the project.

 6. The number of kanban cards is reduced carefully to lower inventories and to reveal problems.

 Simplicity is one thing that makes Kanban so helpful.
 In analog production, too many kanban cards mean too much inventory, which is a waste of resources.
 As your team improves its processes in the digital sphere, you can reduce the number of kanban cards to reveal where your team can become more efficient.

 Whether you’re producing auto parts, software, or marketing pieces, Kanban can help your team to operate more efficiently.

 There’s an ever-growing field of Kanban software options for utilizing kanban boards online.
-When choosing one for your organization, look for software with both web and app-based platforms for maximum flexibility.
+When choosing one for your organization, you can look for the best project management software that has a kanban board supporting both web and app-based platforms for maximum flexibility.
 An attractive, intuitive interface goes a long way toward making sure you and your team consistently utilizes the board and realizes its potential.